Ohio Layoffs — September 2018

 |---|---|---|---|---|

-The single largest action involved Allpro Parking Ohio, LLC at its Columbus facility, reporting 55 affected workers.
-Allpro Parking Ohio, LLC followed with 55 workers.
+The biggest impact was at Allpro Parking Ohio at its Columbus facility, reporting 55 affected workers.

-The data underscores a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.